ElsaYilinWang/DECI-EmailAutomationTool/README.md

 The UI is designed to be intuitive, modern, and professional, with a look and feel similar to the new Microsoft Outlook.

-It uses a clean color palette, legible "Segoe UI" fonts, and clear visual hierarchy.

 Performance: The application must remain responsive while sending emails in the background.

-Reliability: The application must handle potential errors gracefully (e.g., Outlook not running, no accounts configured) and provide clear feedback to the user via message boxes.
+Reliability: The application must handle potential errors gracefully (e.g., Outlook not running, template not found) and provide clear feedback to the user via message boxes.

 5. Assumptions and Dependencies
 The user must have Microsoft Outlook installed and configured on their Windows machine.

 The application requires an active internet connection for Outlook to send emails.

-The user's Outlook application must have a default email account set up, from which emails will be sent.
+The user's Outlook application must have a default email account set up.

+The user is responsible for creating and saving the email template in their Outlook Drafts folder before using the application to send.